Soprano Netrebko sparks outcry by posing with Ukrainian rebel flag

 MOSCOW Russian soprano Anna Netrebko, one of the biggest names in international opera, has stirred controversy by posing with the flag of Ukraine's pro-Russian rebels and making a donation to the opera house in the separatists' main stronghold, Donetsk.

-Netrebko said on Facebook she had not recognised the flag of "Novorossiya" (New Russia) when she posed alongside a rebel official on Sunday and entrusted him with the donation of 1 million roubles (£11,762).
+Netrebko said on Facebook she had not recognized the flag of "Novorossiya" (New Russia) when she posed alongside a rebel official on Sunday and entrusted him with the donation of 1 million roubles ($18,439).

-"The presence of the flag was unplanned and caught me off guard; I actually did not recognise it at first and realized only later what it was," the diva said.
+"The presence of the flag was unplanned and caught me off guard; I actually did not recognize it at first and realized only later what it was," the diva said.

 There was criticism from Austria, where Netrebko lives and has dual citizenship.